swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 Given the fact that `/` is an existing term of art for regular expressions, we feel it should be the preferred delimiter syntax.
 While it has some syntactic ambiguities, we do not feel that they are sufficient to disqualify the syntax.
 To evaluate this trade-off, below is a list of alternative delimiters that would not have the same ambiguities.

-### Pound slash `#/.../#`

-This is a less syntactically ambiguous version of `/.../` that retains some of the term-of-art familiarity.
-It could potentially provide a natural path through which to introduce `/.../` in a new language mode, as users could drop the `#` characters once they upgrade.

-However, introducing this as non-raw regex literal syntax would introduce an inconsistency with raw string literal syntax, as `#/.../#` on its own would not treat backslashes as literal, unlike `#"..."#`.
-If raw regex syntax was added, it would likely start at `##/.../##`.
-With raw strings, escape sequences must use the same number of `#`s as the delimiter, e.g `#"\#n"#` for a newline.
-However for raw regex literals it would be one fewer `#` than the delimiter e.g `##/\#n/##`.

-**TODO: What backslash rules do we want?**

-It should also be noted that this option has the same block comment issue as `/.../` where e.g `#/[0-9]*/#` nested inside a block comment would prematurely end.
-Similarly, it's not clear how a multi-line version of the literal would be spelled.

 ### Prefixed quote `re'...'`

 We could choose to use `re'...'` delimiters, for example: